Case Studies

-How Sense Revealed Early Warning Signs Before a $50,000 Machine Failure
+How Sense Revealed Warning Signs Before a $50,000 Stamping Press Failure

 When they first installed Sense, they started with a three-device pilot to understand what real-time machine monitoring would look like on a busy production floor.
 A few weeks in, one of their fin-stamping presses failed.